krb5/krb5/doc/formats/keytab_file_format.rst

         length (16 bits)
         value (length bytes)

-Some implementations of Kerberos recognize a 32-bit key version at the end of an entry, if the record length is at least 4 bytes longer than the entry and the value of those 32 bits is not 0.
-If present, this key version supersedes the 8-bit key version.
-MIT krb5 does not yet implement this extension.
+The 32-bit key version overrides the 8-bit key version.
+To determine if it is present, the implementation must check that at least 4 bytes remain in the record after the other fields are read, and that the value of the 32-bit integer contained in those bytes is non-zero.